LiquidFun/GeoStackr/README.md

 * Add the reddit api keys, username and password of the bot account.
 * Add the series name and author in the series dict
 * Set debug to `True` if you want to make a single test-run to see what it would do
+* [Optional]: Add imgur API keys for the bot to add top 5 lists

 ## Install the requirements using pip:

 `pip3 install --user -r requirements.txt`

+Note that Python 3.6 is required due to f-strings

 ## Run it in a `tmux` or `screen` session on your server: